AstarNetwork/growth-program/ambassador-list.md

 ---
 ## Ranking
-1. All-Star Ambassadors: These are the OGs and diamond hands that joined the program between 2020 - to early 2022.
+1. All-Star Ambassadors: These are the OGs and diamond hands that joined between 2020 to early 2022.
 2. Protostar Ambassadors: These are those that joined at a later stage.

 ## Who Are They?